-How to Determine The Price For Your Cosmetic
+How to Determine The Price For Your Business/Service:

-Our retail price calculator is designed to be simple and easy to use.
+Our price calculator is designed to be simple and easy to use.
 It covers everything you need to price your cosmetic store

-We hope this calculator helps you make more money for your cosmetic store business.
+We hope this calculator helps you make more money for your business.

 Please input below: